castronet/meteo-challenge/README.md

 # README

-This file will explain the choosed challange and how to run it.
+This file will explain the chose challenge and how to run it.

 ## How to run the code